Article Contributed by Timberline Knolls Staff

 While alcohol may seem like an effective solution for managing symptoms related to PTSD, it can, in fact, worsen the condition and lead to many more adverse effects.

-Seeking Appropriate Help For Co-Occurring Disorders
+PTSD & Seeking Appropriate Help for Co-Occurring Disorders

 Treatment programs that offer collaborative care and comprehensive treatment approaches can be an invaluable part of recovery for the individual suffering with both PTSD and alcohol use disorder.